songxujay/MSDNet-for-Medical-Image-Fusion/README.md

 ![image](https://github.com/songxujay/MSDNet-for-Medical-Image-Fusion/blob/master/figures/result.png)

 ## Acknowledgement
-Many thanks for Professor Xiao-Jun Wu and [Dr.Hui Li](https://github.com/hli1221)
+Many thanks to Professor Xiao-Jun Wu and [Dr.Hui Li](https://github.com/hli1221)

 ### If you have any question about this code, feel free to reach me(825849512@qq.com)